saikumar1767/blogpost/README.md

   - Get the filtered list of posts (filter by title)

 (Back-End Database)
-   - Here, MongoDB database is used to store the data and the database name used is 'blog post'.
+   - Here, MongoDB database is used to store the data and the database name used is 'blogs'.
    - In the database, two collections are created namely:
      - blogs,
      - users